 Before the exam starts, closing the eyes and taking deep breaths can help your child concentrate and focus on the task ahead of him.
 Teach him to keep the momentum up by focussing first on questions that he can answer well and fast.

 7. Do not scribble on the desk

-Scribbling on the desk should be avoided at all cost.
+Scribbling on the desk in the examination hall should be avoided at all cost.
 Many children end up doing their calculations on the desk and then covering it with their answer sheets.
-Trying to cover up what they have scribbled may arouse the suspicion of the invigilators, who may think that she is trying to cheat or copy.
+Trying to cover up what they have scribbled may arouse the suspicion of the invigilators, who may think that the child is trying to cheat or copy.
 Also, ask your child to avoid drawing pictures on the desk, if she has finished her paper and is waiting for the exam to end.